-- 7.22 The following are maximum timescales for action and earlier planning and intervention should take place if the risk is deemed high e.g. known sexual exploitation or trafficking: - Within 24 hours the child's social worker should inform the relevant Service Manager/Strategic Manager for their service via the usual line management route.
+The following are maximum timescales for action and earlier planning and intervention should take place if the risk is deemed high e.g. known sexual exploitation or trafficking:

+- Within 24 hours the child's social worker should inform the relevant Service Manager/Strategic Manager for their service via the usual line management route.
 During that period, the social worker will use their professional judgement about how long to wait before informing the Service Manager depending on the level of risk to the child (e.g. the child's age, history, circumstances etc.).
-On day one a 'Need to Know' Briefing will be prepared and forwarded to relevant parties in line with the Need to Know Procedure; - After the child has been missing for 24 hours Children's Social Care will convene a Strategy Meeting within 72 hours (48 hours if assessed as High Risk) from the start of the missing episode, to include the Police, the Social Worker, the parents (unless there is a good reason why not), carers, other professionals who have been involved with the child, or have a specific contribution to make.
+On day one a 'Senior Leadership Alert Briefing will be prepared and forwarded to relevant parties in line with the Senior Leadership Alert; - After the child has been missing for 24 hours Children's Social Care will convene a Strategy Meeting within 72 hours (48 hours if assessed as High Risk) from the start of the missing episode, to include the Police, the Social Worker, the parents (unless there is a good reason why not), carers, other professionals who have been involved with the child, or have a specific contribution to make.
 The Meeting will be chaired by the Team Manager if the case is open.
 If the case is not open, the MASH will arrange and chair the Strategy Meeting.
-Provisional arrangements must be put in place for the next Strategy Meeting, in the event it goes ahead; - On day 7 from the start of the missing episode if the child has not returned, a further Strategy Meeting must be convened.
+Provisional arrangements must be put in place for the next Strategy Meeting, in the event it goes ahead;

+- On day 7 from the start of the missing episode if the child has not returned, a further Strategy Meeting must be convened.
 Provisional arrangements must be put in place for the next Strategy Meeting, in the event it goes ahead; - On day 10 from the start of the missing episode if the child has not returned, a further Strategy Meeting must be convened.
 Provisional arrangements must be put in place for the next Strategy Meeting, in the event it goes ahead; - Thereafter, Strategy Meetings will be held fortnightly for eight weeks and then bi-monthly if the child has not returned.
-Strategy Meetings will be chaired by the SQAS Service Manager. - 7.23 Minutes of the Strategy Meetings will be provided to the child's Independent Reviewing Officer (IRO), or the Child Protection Chair (if there is one). - 7.24 All Police missing person's files remain live until the child is formally deemed as 'Found' or until a senior Police officer in conjunction with the Assistant Director Safeguarding and Children's Services have sight of an assessment and chronology for the missing child and they make a joint decision to close the case. - 7.25 Strategy Meetings must be held to plan or escalate the level of intervention to interrupt and prevent a child from repeatedly going missing.
+Strategy Meetings will be chaired by the SQAS Service Manager.

+Minutes of the Strategy Meetings will be provided to the child's Independent Reviewing Officer (IRO), or the Child Protection Chair (if there is one).

+All Police missing person's files remain live until the child is formally deemed as 'Found' or until a senior Police officer in conjunction with the Assistant Director Safeguarding and Children's Services have sight of an assessment and chronology for the missing child and they make a joint decision to close the case.

+Strategy Meetings must be held to plan or escalate the level of intervention - to interrupt and prevent a child from repeatedly going missing.

-- 7.26 In addition to seeking to reduce future missing episodes and reduce any apparent risks to the child, this meeting should also quality assure compliance with the protocols and the efficacy of earlier intervention meetings and Independent Return Interviews. - 7.27 For children who are placed in Northamptonshire by other local authorities, these meetings should be convened and attended by the placing Children's Social Care Department in accordance with their own procedures.
+In addition to seeking to reduce future missing episodes and reduce any apparent risks to the child, this meeting should also quality assure compliance with the protocols and the efficacy of earlier intervention meetings and Home Return Interviews.

+For children who are placed in Northamptonshire by other local authorities, these meetings should be convened and attended by the placing Children's Social Care Department in accordance with their own procedures.
 See also Section 8.
-Cross-border Issues. - 7.28 Children who are repeatedly absent or missing should be discussed at the monthly CSE and Missing Persons Forum.
-The forum presents an opportunity for multi-agency risk planning and management and consideration of the categories a child as missing.
-A potential decision is that a repeatedly absent child should be treated similarly to children who are long term missing.
+Cross-border Issues.